rehans/pipewire-client/README.md

 * `sudo apt install pipewire`
 * `sudo apt install libpipewire-0.3-dev`

 > On Ubuntu the `pipewire_client` is not connected automatically to the standard output when starting.
 But on Manjaro it is...no idea why.
-So do it manually via the `qpwgraph` app.

 ## Get Started